mbswe/libms/README.md

 - **MSMath**: A class that contains mathematical utility functions.
   - **clamp**: A static method to constrain (or clamp) a numeric value between two bounds.
+  - **lerp**: A static method to linearly interpolate between two values.

 - **MSGeoHash**: A class that contains geohash utility functions.